hooge104/preprint_template_latex/README.md

 * You may decide to use Bibtex for references.
 Gives you more freedom but may require a bit more work.
 In this template I've just copy-pasted them as text from MS Word.
 * You can easily remove the \multicols operator just before the intro to have everything in one column.
 * By removing the \footnotesize operator just before the start of the M&M section you'll have all text in the same fontsize.
 * Current font is BT Charter.
-More fonts available on [TUG](http://www.tug.dk/FontCatalogue/)
+More fonts available via [TUG](http://www.tug.dk/FontCatalogue/)